-Estuary 2021 (22 May – 13 June 2021) is a large-scale arts festival curated in response to the spectacular Thames Estuary and the lives, landscapes and histories found there.
-Taking place over 23 days, the mix of large scale and intimate visual art, literature, music and film celebrates culture, creativity, recovery and renewal.
-Alongside an online discussion and events programme, the physical programme will explore and respond to powerful themes resonant to the Estuary, from the climate, to rebellion and imperial legacy.
+Estuary 2021 (22 May – 13 June 2021) was a large-scale arts festival curated in response to the spectacular Thames Estuary and the lives, landscapes and histories found there.
+Taking place over 23 days, a mix of large scale and intimate visual art, literature, music and film celebrated culture, creativity, recovery and renewal.
+Alongside an online discussion and events programme, the physical programme explored and responded to powerful themes resonant to the Estuary, from the climate, to rebellion and imperial legacy.

-The festival presents site-specific works in the landscape, as well as animating the wharfs, piers and high streets of estuary towns including Southend, Chatham, and Gravesend.
-The programme will feature performance, including an immersive audio-visual performance; installation; immersive storytelling; GPS audio; murals, specific walks and tours.
+The festival presented site-specific works in the landscape, as well as animating the wharfs, piers and high streets of estuary towns including Southend, Chatham, and Gravesend.
+The programme featured performance, including an immersive audio-visual performance; installation; immersive storytelling; GPS audio; murals, specific walks and tours.

-The online programme of discussion and events, brings together artists, scientists and activists from the estuary and beyond to audiences from around the world.
-A series of publications will reveal hidden architectural gems, celebrate the great literary heritage of the river, inspire new literary responses and provide maps and guides to walking the estuary.
-The Estuary 2021 website will display new artworks connected to the wider programme, including a film programme specially curated by Gareth Evans, and a series of artists’ podcasts released throughout the festival.
+The online programme of discussion and events, brought together artists, scientists and activists from the estuary and beyond to audiences from around the world.
+A series of publications revealed hidden architectural gems, celebrated the great literary heritage of the river, inspired new literary responses and provided maps and guides to walking the estuary.
+The Estuary 2021 website displayed new artworks connected to the wider programme, including a film programme specially curated by Gareth Evans, and a series of artists’ podcasts released throughout the festival.

 Estuary 2021 was led by a partnership between estuary-based arts organisations, Metal (South Essex) and Cement Fields (North Kent).